Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

 \subsubsection{\textbf{Direct Recommendation}}

-Finally, Prompt 5-5 and Prompt 5-8 are applied to evaluate the direct recommendation task under 1-out-of-100 setting.
-The experimental results are presented in Table~\ref{tab:direct}.
-From the table, we can see that P5-B and P5-S has great advantages over BPR on all three datasets.
-With unseen Prompt 5-8, P5-B can achieve the best performance on \emph{Sports}, whereas P5-S surpasses other methods on \emph{Toys}.
-The success of P5 on direct recommendation shows the competence of sequence-to-sequence generation framework in recommendation domain.
+Finally, Prompts 5-1, 5-4, 5-5 and 5-8 are applied to evaluate the direct recommendation task under the 1-out-of-100 evaluation setting.
+For binary question prompts (5-1 \& 5-4), which are discriminative prompts, we use the softmax generation probability of ``yes'' to rank the candidate items.
+For open question prompts (5-5 \& 5-8), which are generative prompts, we use beam-search (Eq.\eqref{eq:2}) to generate the top-$k$ list.
+The results are presented in Table~\ref{tab:direct}.
+From the table, we can see that P5-B and P5-S have great advantages over BPR-MF and BPR-MLP on all three datasets.
+Comparing with SimpleX, we can see that P5 works especially well on top-1 item ranking, which is more than two times better than SimpleX on HR@1.
+Besides, P5 also achieves the best result on most of the other metrics.
+The success of P5 on direct recommendation shows the competence of the sequence-to-sequence generation framework in recommendation domain.